onsotiL/MechaCar_Statistical_Analysis/README.md

 - In conclusion therefore, the current manufacturing data meets the  design specification for all manufacturing lots in total and each lot individually
 - --
+The T test results reveals that the p value for all the lots is 0.06028.
+This is above the assumed significant level of 0.05.
+Based on this information, there is no sufficient evidence to reject the null hypothesis the analysis.
+This deduction will lead us to conclude that the suspension coils dataset statistically represents the population mean.

 ### 2. T-test on suspension coil
 ![One sample t-test](https://user-images.githubusercontent.com/90416094/150705472-fc38d243-8c7b-44de-985c-835aa608b51f.png)